GoogleCloudPlatform/webapp2/docs/guide/routing.rst

 Building URIs
 ~~~~~~~~~~~~~
 Because our routes now have a ``name``, we can use it to build URIs whenever
 we need to reference those resources inside the application.
+This is done
+using the method :meth:`webapp2.RequestHandler.uri_for` in a handler.

 For example, if you have these routes defined for the application::